Hakkology/Hakkology/README.md

 - Applications with .NET and ASP.NET as RESTful API's, Web Projects, JS tools and Smart Contract integration to projects through C#.
 - Specific uses with Rust, learning Rust fundamentals.

-Feel free to refer to our portfolio from the link below.
+Feel free to refer to our portfolio from the link below, which we made from scratch.
 <li><a href="https://webbysoftinit.com/">Portfolio website</a></li>

 ## Projects: